 - Swing Dancing in the Park – Sundays, 11 am-2 pm.
 Free dancing & beginners lesson in Golden Gate Park. (year round)

 - Bicycle Sundays – Sundays.
 Main roads are closed to cars on Sundays at both Golden Gate Park and Canada Road (off Hwys 280 & 92, Belmont) for bicyclists & skaters of all levels to enjoy (open year round subject to weather).

-- Pro Sports: See NBA Champion Golden State Warriors, San Jose Sharks, San Francisco 49ers
+- Pro Sports: See Golden State Warriors, San Francisco Giants and San Jose Sharks.

 Typically the first Tue/Wed/Thu, every month at many Bay Area locations